trizen/youtube-viewer/README.md

 [straw-viewer](https://github.com/trizen/straw-viewer) is a fork of `youtube-viewer`, which uses the [API](https://github.com/omarroth/invidious/wiki/API) of [invidio.us](https://invidio.us/), and thus it does not require an YouTube API key.

+### PIPE-VIEWER

+[pipe-viewer](https://github.com/trizen/pipe-viewer) is an experimental fork of `straw-viewer`, which parses the YouTube website directly.

 ### REVIEWS

 * [EN] YOUTUBE VIEWER: A COMPLETE YOUTUBE CLIENT FOR LINUX [UBUNTU PPA]